IC5: Design and features

-The IC5 uses a different bodyshell compared to the other Coradia Stream units such as NS' ICNG and Trentalia's Pop trains.
-It is the 3rd cab design used for the Coradia Stream.
+The IC5 uses a different bodyshell compared to other Coradia Stream units, such as NS' ICNG and Trenitalia's Pop trains.
+It is the third cab design used for the Coradia Stream platform.

 The livery is similar to that of DSB's other trains.
-It uses a completely red bodyshell, with the end cars using a black mask-like design.
-To comply with TSI regulations the doors on the outside are grey and they are red on the inside.
+It uses a red bodyshell, with the sides and cab cars using a black mask-like design.
+To comply with TSI visibility regulations, the exterior doors are light gray, while the interior door surfaces are red.